npm test or docker compose up reliably, it can iterate autonomously without human intervention.

 manual | ✓ | ✓ | On-demand via the CLI or UI |

-postDevcontainerStart | ✓ | ✓ | After container starts (first start or rebuild) |
+postDevcontainerStart | ✓ | ✓ | After the Dev Container starts in a user environment (first start or rebuild).
+Does not fire during prebuilds. |

 postEnvironmentStart | ✓ | ✓ | Every time the environment starts or resumes |

-prebuild | ✗ | ✓ | During prebuild execution (no user secrets available) |
+prebuild | ✓ | ✓ | During prebuild execution only (no user secrets available).
+Does not fire in user environments. |

-Tasks and Services run within individual environments.
+Tasks and services run within individual environments.
 For cross-repository automation at scale (migrations, security scanning, bulk updates), see Automations.Next steps

 - Examples - common patterns for databases, servers, and CI